Bill McCarthy (NHS)

 McCarthy's departure from his post as NHS England Director of Policy was announced on 18 March 2014.
-He will leave the NHS after working three months' notice to become deputy vice chancellor (operations) at the University of Bradford.
+He has worked in and out of the NHS with a role as deputy vice chancellor (operations) at the University of Bradford.
+And in April 2022 held the role as senior independent director for the Pennine Care NHS Foundation Trust.

+On 12 December 2019, McCarthy gained a BSc in Economics with Politics from London University (Queen Mary College) and an MSc in Economics from the London School of Economics.